mkiser/WTFJHT/guide/internet-security.md

 ## Summary

 The above isn't a comprehensive list – [there's a lot more you could do](https://privacytoolsio.github.io/privacytools.io/){:target="_blank"} – and there's no silver bullet when it comes to internet security.
 Nerds will point out that this guide falls woefully short in a lot of ways.
 They're right.
 It does.

+**Help me improve this.** This guide lives on GitHub, which means anybody can request to edit the content.
+Do you know something smart that was left out?
+Make a pull request. [github.com/mkiser/WTFJHT/](https://github.com/mkiser/WTFJHT/blob/master/guide/internet-security.md)

 The point of this guide isn't to ensure absolute internet security and anonymity online – it's to help normal people using the internet a little more safely.
 If you want to take a few more actions to ensure you're more secure, check out [Get Safe](https://www.letsgetsafe.org/){:target="_blank"}.